Editor’s Note: This post was updated in November 2019, based on the original content by Ellie Fields.

 10. Difference from average by period

-You may be more interested in seeing the difference in quarterly sales from that year’s average than the absolute number.
-Here we show both the difference from the year’s average and the absolute number of orders.
+You may be interested in seeing the difference in quarterly sales from that year’s average.
+Here we show the difference from this year’s average, the overall average, and the total number of orders.